smallbets/userbase-homepage/README.md

 # Userbase Homepage

 This is what generates the https://userbase.dev website.

-If you want to develop websites like it was 1997, feel free to reuse this for your website.
+If you want to develop websites like it was 1997, feel free to reuse this project for your website.

 ### Structure

-* [/src/template.html](src/template.html) contains the common HTML wrapping around every page.
+* [/src/template.html](src/template.html) contains the common HTML wrapper around every page.
 * [/src/pages](src/pages) contains the HTML body for each page of the website.
 * [/src/partials](src/partials) contains common HTML fragments shared by multiple pages.
-* [/src/style.css](src/style.css) holds all the CSS, using [Tailwind CSS](https://tailwindcss.com).
+* [/src/style.css](src/style.css) holds all the CSS for the website, using [Tailwind CSS](https://tailwindcss.com).
-* [/src/index.js](src/index.js) holds all the JS, which can be written in ES6.
+* [/src/index.js](src/index.js) holds all the JS for the website, which can be written in ES6.

 ### Development